América & en Vivo: Reception

 América & En Vivo was released on 25 September 1992.
+It sold 95,000 copies in Mexico on the first week of release.
 The EP peaked at number 12 on the Billboard Latin Pop Albums chart.
 It was certified platinum in Argentina by the CAPIF for sales of 60,000 copies.
-"America, America" was released, peaking at number 20 on the Billboard Hot Latin Songs chart.
+"America, America" was released, peaking at number 20 on the Billboard Hot Latin Songs chart and number one on the Mexican ballads chart.
 The music video for "America, America" was filmed across several locations in the United States and Puerto Rico.
 The music video won the award for MTV International at the 1993 MTV Video Music Awards and received a nomination for Video of the Year at the 5th Annual Lo Nuestro Awards in the same year.